-Article 11 Contribution of elective units
+Article 12 Contribution of (elective) units

-- 1. The open elective unit, representing a study load of at least 5 EC credits, can be selected from the list of available open elective units referred to in Article 8 (LL.M. programme Commercial Law specialisations) or, after receiving approval from the Examination Board ESL and in accordance with the provisions of the following paragraphs, from the units of the curriculum of another law faculty or Dutch/foreign university. - 2.
+- 1. The open elective unit, representing a study load of at least 5 EC credits, can be selected from the list of available open elective units referred to in Article 9.8 or, after receiving approval from the Examination Board ESL and in accordance with the provisions of the following paragraphs, from the units of the curriculum of another Dutch/foreign university. - 2.
 In total, a maximum of four units from another uncompleted programme of the Master of Laws programme and/or another uncompleted ESL LLM programme and/or another Dutch or foreign academic school of law programme may be contributed for a maximum of 5 EC per unit as (compulsory or extracurricular) elective units. - 3.
-In total, a maximum of one unit of another completed programme of the ESL Master of Laws programme and/or another completed LLM programme and/or another master programme from Dutch or foreign academic school of law may be contributed for a maximum of 5 EC per unit as a compulsory elective unit. - 4.
+In total, a maximum of one unit of another completed programme of the Master of Laws programme and/or another completed ESL LLM programme and/or another Dutch or foreign academic school of law master's programme may be contributed for a maximum of 5 EC per unit as a compulsory elective unit. - 4.
 The provisions of the 'Foreign study: Credit Transfer Regulation' govern the transfer and recognition of academic achievements and marks earned abroad.
-This regulation is published on ESL's website. - 5.
+This regulation is published in the course guide and on the ESL's website. - 5.
 ESL units passed as part of a certificate programme may be included in the course.
 They may amount to no more than 15 EC credits. - 6.
-Requests to include an elective unit that is not part of one of ESL's course programmes should be submitted before the block during which the unit is to be completed for the first time.
+Requests to include an elective unit that is not part of one of the ESL's course programmes should be submitted before the block during which the unit is to be completed for the first time.
 All documents required to assess the inclusion of the unit should accompany the request, including bibliographies, course guide description of the subject/unit of study, an indication of the number of credits awarded elsewhere for the unit in question and an indication of the period during which the unit will be completed. - 7.
-At the request of the student, the Examination Board ESL will determine whether the elective unit may be included and the number of EC credits to be awarded. - 8.
-Students who are enrolled in the Master of Laws programme in conjunction with another ESL LLM programme, or students who have combined two or more Master of Laws master programmes, may also choose an exemption for the elective unit instead of a contribution, pursuant to article 34 of this regulation.
+The Examination Board ESL will determine whether the elective unit may be included and the number of EC credits to be awarded. - 8.
+Students who are enrolled in the Master of Laws programme in conjunction with another ESL LLM programme, or students who have combined two or more ESL Master of Laws LLM programmes, may also choose an exemption for the elective unit instead of a contribution, pursuant to article 36 of these regulations.

-Article 12## Thesis
+Article 13## Thesis